-The “reconstruction” was completed in 1919 and, while not all of the new owners’ visions were carried out, The New York Times raved “…it is going to meet the difficulties of the servant problem, which has become increasingly difficult during the last decade.”
+The “reconstruction," as it was deemed, was completed in 1919 and while not all of the new owners’ visions were carried out The New York Times raved “…it is going to meet the difficulties of the servant problem, which has become increasingly difficult during the last decade.”

 Every apartment was connected to a large, staffed kitchen by electric dumbwaiters.
 “In this main kitchen they are to employ chefs to cook for the tenants just as they will employ elevator boys to carry tenants to their floors,” said The Times A housekeeping service was available by the hour.
 “In this way the housekeeper may be independent of servants entirely if she chooses or she may keep house by doing that part of the work which is pleasant for her and obtaining specialized maids to do that which is drudgery to her.”

 The services of the chef and his kitchen staff were free to the residents; butler, maid and laundress services were charged by the hour.
 It was a perfect solution, according to The Times article.
 “To those who wish to keep but one servant there are added difficulties, for general houseworkers are hard to get, but under this plan one specialized maid may be kept and others obtained by the hour for any purpose whatsoever.”

 Unfortunately the 1919 renovation also included the removal of the attractive mansard roof, replacing it with a two-story flat brick facade.